MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ---------- -->
 ###### SDK-only

 * Using `CoreWebView2.AddWebResourceRequestedFilter` without a `CoreWebView2WebResourceRequestSourceKinds` parameter is now deprecated.
-See the .NET [CoreWebView2.AddWebResourceRequestedFilter Method](https://go.microsoft.com/fwlink/?linkid=2286319).<!-- todo: link to Win32 & WinRT?  applies to them? -->
+See the .NET [CoreWebView2.AddWebResourceRequestedFilter Method](https://go.microsoft.com/fwlink/?linkid=2286319).<!-- points to WebView2Announcements -->

 <!-- end of Oct 2024 Release SDK -->